Manal-art-coder/portfolio/README.md

 # Welcome to my Data Analyst portfolio!

 ## About Me 🙂

 Hi, I’m Manal JEWA, and I’m a **Data Analyst** with a passion for transforming raw data into actionable insights.
-After working in **customer success** at an agricultural e-commerce company, I leveraged data to improve customer satisfaction, enhance the user experience, and drive growth.
-Now, I am transitioning into a full-time data analyst role where I can apply my analytical skills to business challenges.
+After working in **customer success** at an agricultural e-commerce company, I leveraged my experience to delve into data analysis.

-I have recently completed the **Data Analysis program at DataScientest**, certified by **l'École des Mines de Paris**, where I mastered the core tools and techniques of data analysis, including **SQL**, **Python**, **Power BI**, and **data visualization**.
-This program has equipped me with the skills to solve real-world data problems, perform in-depth analysis, and communicate insights effectively.
+I have recently completed the **Data Analysis program at DataScientest**, certified by **l'École des Mines de Paris**, where I mastered the core tools and techniques of data analysis, including **SQL**, **Python**, and data visualization tools.

 I’m excited to apply these skills in a dynamic business environment, where I can help organizations leverage data to improve decision-making and drive business success.

 ## Key Skills & Technologies 💻